DoJ may regret battling Google over porn probe

 Legal experts think that a Google victory in defence of its users' privacy could have wide-ranging implications for the US Justice Departement

-attempt to compel Google to divulge millions of search records could backfire on police and prosecutors.
+The US Department of Justice's attempt to compel Google to divulge millions of search records could backfire on police and prosecutors.

 If Google convinces California courts that a federal privacy law protects Internet users' search terms from a subpoena, it would become more difficult for law enforcement to seek such records in future criminal investigations, legal experts are saying.